CathIAS/TLIO/index.md

 #### Variation studies

-We also conducted analysis on the variations of the full system and the network component.
+We also analyzed different variants of the full system and the network component.
 Click for the results below and more details can be found in our [paper].

 <details>
 <summary> Network output statistical consistency </summary>

-Points with larger errors have larger variance outputs, and over 99% of the points fall inside the 3\(\sigma\) cone region indicated by the dashed red line.
+Using learned estimates for measurement updates in a Bayesian filter framework naturally raises the question of whether the estimates are consistent.
+Therefore we plotted the displacement errors vs. the standard deviation from the network uncertainty outputs.
+We observe that, trained with maximum likelihood loss, over 99% of the points fall inside the 3\(\sigma\) cone region indicated by the dashed red line.

 <p align="center">
   <img width="70%" src="assets/err-sigmas.png" />